Jenahh/Connect-Four/README.md

 Player vs. Player: Challenge a friend or family member locally, taking turns on the same computer.

-User-Friendly Interface: The game boasts an intuitive console-based interface, making it accessible to players of all ages.
+User-Friendly Interface: The game has an intuitive console-based interface, making it accessible to players of all ages.